-In addition, the resolution the American Bar Association urges the United States government to “engage in active and constructive international discussions under the United Nations Framework Convention on Climate Change.”
+In addition, the American Bar Association urges the United States government to “engage in active and constructive international discussions under the United Nations Framework Convention on Climate Change.”
 The United States, the resolution adds, should “remain in, negotiate, or ratify treaties and other agreements to reduce greenhouse gas emissions and adapt to climate change.”

 Finally, the resolution urges two kinds of actions by lawyers.
 First, it “urges lawyers to engage in pro bono activities to aid efforts to reduce greenhouse gas emissions and adapt to climate change.”
 Second, it urges lawyers “to advise their clients of the risks and opportunities that climate change provides.”